maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0000-problems/index.md

 **TS;WM**: Nope.

 With all of this information I can easily finish step one of my master plan.
-Once I've made up my mind on the matter, the [Progress](/posts/progress) entry will be updated.
+Once I've made up my mind on the matter, the [Progress](/posts/lore/0x0000-progress) entry will be updated.

----

-Till we meet again, remember to always be less dense than your notation.
-Goodbye traveler :smile: